YashJipkate/personal-site/content/blogs/gsocfinal.md

 date: 'August 13, 2021'
 ---

-# Google Summer of Code 2021 with UCCROSS

 Google Summer of Code is a program, sponsored by Google, that aims to connect students with open source projects.
 Many people go as far as to call GSoC as the 'Olympics of Software Developers'.
 I applied in the past two years, but couldn't commit to it fully due to various reasons.
 This year, marking my third attempt, I was selected to work on the documentation of the [SkyhookDM project](https://github.com/uccross/skyhookdm-arrow) that is being developed by the [UCCROSS](https://uccross.github.io/) community.

 ## Port wiki to ReadTheDocs or another documentation platform - what does that mean?